rwtechwiki/rwtechwiki.github.io/content/Movement/tunnelexitboost.md

 socialDescription: One of the moves in Rain World 3
 ---
 ## Description
 It is possible to negate the end-lag of a [[tunnelboost]] by performing the move such that slugcat exits the tunnel, becoming airborn during it.
-A tunnel-boost doesn't set jump-boost, and so this move can be greatly improved using [[content/Movement/jumpstoreage|jumpstorage]].
+A tunnel-boost doesn't set jump-boost, and so this move can be greatly improved using [[jumpstore|jumpstorage]].

 ## Notes